KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 > A [Cyber Range](https://www.ibm.com/think/topics/cyber-range) is a virtual environment for cybersecurity training, testing, and research that simulates real-world networks and cyberattacks.

-Purpose is to create a lab to:

-- test attacks
-- implementing standards like iso, nist, cis
-- hardening infrastructure
-- Recover seamlessly.
-All Infra is automated: if i get a new server, i can be up and running with the minimum number of manual work

 The end goal of this project is to **create** and **maintain** a real-world infrastructure to:

 - Test attack scenarios and